irmen/prog8/docs/source/libraries.rst

 - filling or clearing the screen and colors
 - scrolling the text on the screen
 - placing individual characters on the screen

+Read the `source code <https://github.com/irmen/prog8/tree/master/compiler/res/prog8lib/cx16/textio.p8>`_ to see what's in there.
+(Note: slight variations for different compiler targets)

 diskio